-Testing that occurs before pregnancy — Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
+Testing that occurs before pregnancy: Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for a known TP53 mutation before placing them into the uterus.
+PGT offers a way to test embryos for a known TP53 mutation before placing them into the uterus.

 Testing that occurs during pregnancy — Testing can be used to determine if a pregnancy is affected with a known TP53 mutation.
 A doctor gathers cells from the pregnancy in one of two ways:

 - Chorionic villus sampling (CVS) — during first trimester